Skip to Main Content

 Custom-Built Safari Vehicles

-Our rugged yet comfortable safari vehicles provide you with the best possible experience and excellent views of Africa’s spectacular wildlife and landscapes.
+Our rugged yet comfortable safari vehicles are designed to provide exceptional wildlife viewing and photography opportunities, along with outstanding views of Africa’s spectacular wildlife and landscapes.

-- Kenya & Tanzania—Custom-designed, 4-wheel-drive safari vehicles feature a pop-up roof for easy game viewing and photography.
-We limit each vehicle to a maximum of six guests, ensuring you’ll always have a window seat.
+• Kenya & Tanzania—Custom-designed, four-wheel-drive safari vehicles feature pop-up roofs for unobstructed game viewing and photography.
+With a maximum of six guests, everyone gets a window seat.

-- Botswana—Open-air, 4-wheel-drive safari vehicle with a maximum of nine guests on game drives.
-You’ll also have the chance to view game by boat and mokoro (dugout canoe)!
+• Botswana—Open-air, four-wheel-drive safari vehicles accommodate up to nine guests on game drives.
+You’ll also have opportunities to view wildlife by boat and traditional mokoro (dugout canoe)!

 The Great Migration